by Luke Wayne

 - "This cup is the new covenant in My blood," (1 Corinthians 11:25).

 If we only looked at Matthew and Mark, and restricted ourselves to this one phrase alone, we might interpret it either way.
 "This is my blood" could be figurative or literal.
 In Luke and Paul, however, the words are clearly metaphorical.
 Jesus does not say that the cup is His blood, but rather that it is the new covenant in His blood.
 It might make sense to talk about the substance of water physically transforming into the substance of blood.
 This happens elsewhere in scripture (though always visibly).
-It does not make sense, however, to talk about water physically turning into of a covenant because a covenant is not a physical substance!
+It does not make sense, however, to talk about water or wine or any other material liquid physically turning into a covenant because a covenant is not a physical substance!
 Since even Roman Catholics agree that there is no contradiction between the words of Matthew & Mark and the words of Luke & Paul, we have to go with the interpretation of Jesus' meaning that makes sense in all four contexts.
 The idea that Jesus is speaking figuratively is by far the best fit.

 Perhaps even more crucial, however, are Jesus' explicit words regarding the purpose of communion.
 He said: